Cost of Living Comparison Between Bodo and Stavanger Cost of Living Comparison Between Bodo and Stavanger

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Bodo or Stavanger?
+Should I move to Bodo or to Stavanger?

 If budget matters most, go with Bodo.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Stavanger makes more sense.
 Both are solid long-term options with distinct trade-offs.